mrayhankhan/shell/README.md

 # SimpleShell

-SimpleShell is a basic Unix shell implementation in C, developed as part of [Your Course/Project Name].
+SimpleShell is a basic Unix shell implementation in C, developed as part of CSE 231: Operating System Assignment 2.

 ## Features